 Lake Mendota has a history of generating marsh vegetation in this vicinity because natural currents tend to accumulate silt along an offshore ridge paralleling the main shoreline, and also because Willow Creek deposits a large amount of silt at the southwestern corner of the bay.
 The current route of the Lakeshore Path follows one of these old offshore sediment ridges, and the same kind of feature may eventually form offshore of the current marsh as well.

-You can read more about these sedimentation mechanisms at various other locations on the interactive map, including Willow Creek, University Bay, and the “Have You Seen These?” layer under the Wayfinding menu marking the offshore ridge.
+You can read more about these sedimentation mechanisms at other locations in the Preserve, including Willow Creek, and University Bay.

 The area between University Bay Marsh and the mouth of Willow Creek is a wonderful place to watch migrating and nesting waterfowl.